juhp/rpmbuild-order/README.md

 However the `deps` and `rdeps` commands take other neighbouring package directories into account.

-2. repoquery is not used to resolve Requires or filelists for Provides.
+2. repoquery is not used to resolve meta-dependencies or files to packages.
 So if a package BuildRequires a file, it will not be resolved to a package.
-This may get addressed in a future version.
+This may get addressed some day, but file dependencies seem less common for BuildRequires than Requires.

+3. rpmspec is used to parse spec files (for macro expansion etc): so missing macros packages may lead to erroneous results.